yoyoberenguer/PEL/README.md

 (most of the threads will be used intensively during image processing) leaving your system slightly un-responsive if the number of threads is not high enough.

-However, if you are using PEL for image processing you can safely set the variable to use multiprocessing capabilities to modify images as quick as possible.
+If you are using PEL for image processing you can safely set the variable to use multiprocessing capabilities to modify images as quick as possible.
 ```
 ## In addition, PEL provides the following methods: